 - Resolution for both photo and signature: 350 pixels (Width) X 350 pixels (Height) minimum, 1000 pixels (Width) X 1000 pixels (Height) maximum

 - If your scanned images are not of the correct size, you can convert them into the required size by using any free image editing software such as MSPaint or Irfanview.
-You can also convert the photo to the desired format (.jpg) using these software.
+You can also convert the photo to the desired format (.jpg) using the above-mentioned software.

 - The images should not be hazy or illegible.